-You have requested that Baker Newman & Noyes LLC (BNN, we, us, or our) audit the consolidated financial statements of Northfield Mutual Holding Company (the Bank), which comprise the consolidated balance sheet as of December 31, 2021, the related consolidated statements of income, comprehensive income, changes in capital accounts and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+You have requested that Baker Newman & Noyes LLC (BNN, we, us, or our) audit the consolidated financial statements of Northfield Mutual Holding Company (the Bank), which comprise the consolidated balance sheet as of December 31, 2022, the related consolidated statements of income, comprehensive income, changes in capital accounts and cash flows for the year then ended, and the related notes to the consolidated financial statements.
 We are pleased to confirm our acceptance and our understanding of this audit engagement by means of this letter.

 The objectives of our audit are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
 Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit conducted in accordance with auditing standards generally accepted in the United States of America (GAAS) will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users made on the basis of these consolidated financial statements.
+Misstatements can arise from fraud or error and are considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the financial statements.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.

-We will also perform an audit of the Bank's internal control over financial reporting (ICFR) as of December 31, 2021.
+We will also perform an audit of the Bank's internal control over financial reporting (ICFR) as of December 31, 2022.
 The objective of an audit of ICFR is to express an opinion on the effectiveness of ICFR.
 The audit of ICFR will be integrated with the audit of the consolidated financial statements.